chef/automate/components/automate-chef-io/content/docs/delivery_truck.md

 Each cookbook under the `/cookbooks` directory must have a valid cookbook structure.
 If the cookbook does not have a **metadata.rb** or **metadata.json** file, it will not be discovered by the **provision.rb** recipe.
 Consequently, that cookbook will not be used to configure nodes in the Chef Automate pipeline.

-The **default.rb** recipes in all project cookbooks are executed by the Chef Client on infrastructure nodes as the project moves through the Chef Automate pipeline.
+The **default.rb** recipes in all project cookbooks are executed by the Chef Infra Client on infrastructure nodes as the project moves through the Chef Automate pipeline.
 The **default.rb** recipe in the **build-cookbook** is run first, and then each **default.rb** recipe in each cookbook under `/cookbooks` is run (in alphabetical order, by cookbook name).

 ## Project Applications